 StudentLoans.net found out through a survey that 210 students in a thousand use their loan money for buying cryptocurrency.

-This relatively new sphere demands a pool of experts to join in a united effort of changing industry through blockchain.
+This relatively new sphere demands a pool of experts to join in a united effort of changing the industry through blockchain.
 Their ability to participate in processes and avid interest in technology and innovation drives students to enroll in crypto studies.

 Crystal Roman’s Bio

-Crystal is an inspired writer, an ardent follower of uprising innovative technologies and their commercial implementation.
+Crystal is an inspired writer, an ardent follower of uprising innovative technologies, and their commercial implementation.
 She believes that technologies build our future if we want to preserve nature and make our world a better place for coming generations.
 Staying true to the journalistic code, Crystal provides unbiased reviews of new technologies and a process of their implementation.